Soft Constraints on KMOC Formalism: Introduction

 This paper is organized as follows: In \cref{sec:classical_review} we review perturbative results for classical soft photon theorem at leading and subleading orders in the soft expansion.
 In \cref{sec:review_KMOC} we provide a short review of the KMOC formalism in the context of radiation.
 We then move to the derivation of identities \eqref{hier1} and \eqref{hier2} in \cref{sec:weinberg_kernel}.
 In section \cref{sec:subleading_soft_sonstraints} we argue that analogous constraints on KMOC follow from the sub-leading soft photon theorem.
-In \cref{sec:lo-soft_costraitns} we show how the KMOC formula indeed satisfies these constraints at leading (\cref{sec:tree-level-radiation}) and next to leading (\cref{sec:1-loop_radiation}) order in the coupling.
+In \cref{sec:lo-soft_costraitns} we show how the KMOC formula indeed satisfies these constraints at leading (\cref{sec:tree-level-radiation}) and next to leading (\cref{sec:1-loop_radiation}) order in the coupling, by working with amplitudes in scalar QED.
 That is, contribution of the tree-level and one loop amplitudes to the $\frac{1}{\omega}$ coefficient of the radiative field indeed matches with eqn. (\ref{two}).
+The checked of the constraints \cref{sec:lo-soft_costraitns} at NLO is analog to the cancellation of the superclassical terms for the NLO electromagnetic impulse studied in \cite{Kosower:2018adc}, present in the same way in the eikonal approach, see for instance \cite{DiVecchia:2021bdo}.
 Finally, in \cref{sec:discusion} we conclude with a discussion.
-In appendix \ref{app:radiation_NLO} we provide some computational details for \cref{sec:1-loop_radiation}.
+In appendix \ref{app:radiation_NLO} we provide some computational details for \cref{sec:1-loop_radiation}, whereas in Appendix \ref{app:NLO-IMPULSE} we provide a explicit derivation of the electromagnetic impulse at NLO in the perturbative expansion directly from the KMOC formalism, and recovering the result of \cite{Saketh:2021sri}.